Tariffs Push Appliance Prices Up — Repair Demand Surges

 ServiceMag editorial team

 The math on repair vs. replacement just shifted hard toward repair.
-A 10% tariff on all imports took effect February 24, 2026 under Section 122 of the Trade Act, and steel and aluminum tariffs now sit at 41-50%.
+A temporary surcharge on most imports took effect February 24, 2026 under Section 122 of the Trade Act of 1974 — set at 15% (raised from 10% on February 22) and scheduled to run for 150 days unless extended.
+On top of that, Section 232 metals duties now sit at 50% on primary steel and aluminum articles and 25% on derivative products.
 For an industry built on fixing things that cost a lot to replace, the timing couldn't be better.

 Where the Price Increases Hit

 Steel-heavy appliances are worst off.
 A typical full-size refrigerator contains 100-150 pounds of steel.
 Washing machines, 80-120 pounds.
 Dishwashers, 50-70 pounds.
-At 41-50% tariffs on raw steel and aluminum, the material cost alone adds $80-200 per unit before assembly, shipping, or retail markup.
+With Section 232 duties at 50% on primary metals and 25% on derivative articles — and many finished appliances now covered as steel derivatives — the material cost alone adds meaningfully to each unit before assembly, shipping, or retail markup.

-Imported finished goods get the 10% blanket tariff on top of materials duties.
+Imported finished goods get the Section 122 surcharge on top of materials duties.
 Samsung and LG manufacture most of their appliances in South Korea and Vietnam.
 Bosch imports from Germany and Turkey.
 Even Whirlpool, which manufactures domestically, sources compressors, electronic control boards, and motors from Mexico and China.

 Parts are affected too.
-Compressors, control boards, heating elements, and motors imported for repair use face the same 10% tariff.
-OEM parts prices are up 8-15% across the major distributors since January.
-Aftermarket parts are up less — roughly 5-8% — because many aftermarket suppliers had already diversified manufacturing to tariff-advantaged countries.
+Compressors, control boards, heating elements, and motors imported for repair use face the same import surcharge, and metal-intensive parts can also fall under Section 232.
+Distributors have been passing tariff costs through on OEM parts since the duties took effect; aftermarket parts have generally risen less, because many aftermarket suppliers had already diversified manufacturing to tariff-advantaged countries.

 What This Means for Repair Shops

 Update your parts pricing now — don't wait for margin erosion to show up in your quarterly numbers.
-A refrigerator compressor that cost you $185 wholesale six months ago is $210-215 today.
-Pass the increase through or eat it, but decide deliberately.
+As tariffs flow through to wholesale costs, a deliberate markup policy beats reacting after the fact.
+Pass the increase through or eat it, but decide on purpose.

 Longer appliance lifecycles.
-Consumers are holding onto appliances longer.
-The average age of a scrapped major appliance has already crept from 10.2 years (2023) to 11.1 years (2025).
-That trend will accelerate.
+Consumers are holding onto appliances longer as replacement gets more expensive.
 Older appliances need more service.
 More parts.
 More callbacks.

 Parts inventory strategy matters.
 If you stock common parts — compressors, control boards, heating elements, door gaskets — consider buying ahead.
 Tariffs aren't going down in the near term, and parts sitting in your warehouse today are cheaper than parts you'll order in six months.